andredelcorso/logic-exercises-js/README.md

 </div>

-You can buy the book using this link: https://novatec.com.br/livros/logica-programacao-algoritmos-com-javascript-2ed/
+You can buy the book clicking [HERE](https://novatec.com.br/livros/logica-programacao-algoritmos-com-javascript-2ed/)